Bixilon/Minosoft/ReadMe.md

 A release normally means, that it is stable, has few (known) bugs and won't change that much in the near future.
 All those "requirements" are currently not fulfilled at all.
 It is just way to alpha atm.
 The current goal always was to play bedwars with this client and it actually worked on hypixel ([#42](https://gitlab.bixilon.de/bixilon/minosoft/-/issues/42)).

-If you want to get notified when cool new features arrive or other interesting stuff happens were, feel free to subscribe to [@MinosoftDevNews](https://t.me/MinosoftDevNews).
+Feel free to join the [matrix channel](https://matrix.to/#/#minosoft:matrix.org) to get notified when new features arrive.

 ## Downloads / Installation